ReyChess/SPAN-AC/README.md

  .\DivideIn10Folds flare.dat 10

-If receives 2 parameters, the name of the dataset to partition and the number of folds (10 folds).
+It receives 2 parameters, the name of the dataset to partition and the number of folds (10 folds).

 The execution returns: